melusc/moodle_userscripts/readme.md

 Here you can find some useful userscripts for moodle.

-To run these you need to have violentmonkey, tampermonkey, greasemonkey or similar installed in your browser.
+To run these you need to have violentmonkey, tampermonkey [^tampermonkey], greasemonkey or similar installed in your browser.

 ## Quick Installation